bobojoy/phase-1challenge/README.md

-#Code Challenge
+# Code Challenge

- #Description
+## Description
-There are these separate files.
+There are three separate files:

-Student Grade Generator-It prompts the user to input students marks,then output the correct grade according to the marks given.
+1. Student Grade Generator: It prompts the user to input students' marks and then outputs the correct grade according to the marks given.

-Speed Detector-Takes the speed of the car as input, determines if the driver gets demerit points depending on the speed and print out relevant messages.
+2. Speed Detector: This program takes the speed of the car as input, determines if the driver gets demerit points depending on the speed, and prints out relevant messages.

-Net Salary Calculator-It calculates an individual's Net salary by getting the input of basic salary and benefits.
+3. Net Salary Calculator: It calculates an individual's net salary by getting the input of basic salary and benefits.

- #Getting Files
+### Getting Files

- Fork your repository and create a new branch in your terminal.
+1. Fork your repository and create a new branch in your terminal.
- Make appropriate changes in files.
+2. Make appropriate changes in the files.
- Run the server to see the changes.
+3. Run the server to see the changes.
- Add the changes and commit them.
+4. Add the changes and commit them.
- Push to the branch.
+5. Push to the branch.
- Create a pull request.
+6. Create a pull request.

-        Open the folder location on the terminal and use the following command to run app.
+Open the folder location on the terminal and use the following command to run the app.

-## How to run it
+### How to run it
-clone repository
+- Clone the repository

-run using live server
+- Run using live server

 ### Dependencies
-indextest.js
+- indextest.js

 ### Technologies used
-JavaScript
+- JavaScript

-# Contact info
+### Contact info
-.
-Email:bobojoy444@gmail
+- Email: bobojoy444@gmail

-# Authors
+### Authors
-This project was contributed to by:
 - [Joy Wambui](https://github.com/bobojoy/)

-# License
+### License
 MIT License Copyright (c) 2024 Joy Wambui.